 I am Tamlan.

 I paint.
 I draw.
 I work with light.
-I try to catch something before it disappears.
-I studied painting in Leeds, 2002.
-First-class in studio practice.
-It didn’t matter.
-What mattered was learning by doing—by failing, by chasing what feels true until it fades.
+I try to hold something still before it slips away.
+I studied painting in Leeds in 2002.
+I earned a first in studio practice, but the real learning came from making, failing, starting again, chasing the thing that feels honest.

 This is my work.